Wednesday, 31 December 2014

 Top Secret

-David and I went to the dress rehearsal for the Commonwealth Games on this lovely sunny evening.
+Davie and I went to the dress rehearsal for the Commonwealth Games on this lovely sunny evening.
+We walked up to Parkhead from Dalmarnock Station along with thousands of other people; the atmosphere was tremendous.
+These were extra tickets that Davie was given for being a volunteer at the Games, aka a Clydesider.
 However we were asked by the organisers not to give away the secrets and surprises of the evening.
-So I had better make something up - I know, John Barrowman was driven around in an open topped bus, singing about Scotland while dressed in bright purple tartan and accompanied by giant dancing Tunnocks tea cakes.
+So I had better make something up - how about John Barrowman being driven around in an open topped bus, singing about Scotland while dressed in bright purple tartan and accompanied by giant dancing Tunnocks Tea Cakes.
+Is that too unbelievable?

 No welcome home